randommm/rabbitmq-website/site/oauth2-examples.md

 make build-amqp1_0-client
 </pre>

 Launch RabbitMQ with the following command.
-It will start RabbitMQ configured with UAA as its Authorization Server.
+It will start RabbitMQ configured with UAA as its authorization server:
 <pre class="lang-bash">
 make start-rabbitmq
 </pre>

-Launch UAA.
+Launch UAA:
 <pre class="lang-bash">
 make start-uaa
 </pre>